 It wasn’t that many years ago and you were limited to pretty boring hoods.
-While many of the top manufacturer’s still only offer plain-Jane models, others are catching on.
-Save Phace was the pioneer in this arena, but others are slowly catching up.
+While many of the top manufacturers’s still only offer plain-Jane models, others are catching on.
+Save Phace was the pioneer in this arena.
+They still continue to manufacture the coolest welding helmets on the market, but others are slowly catching up.

 With today’s advanced printing techniques just about any design is possible.
 So, make a bold statement!
 Just make sure to select a quality helmet approved by all the safety agencies.
 As there are a lot of cool looking helmets that are junk.